Peng-Peng Gong: Early life

 Gong was born in Nanjing in July 1992 and was recognized in his hometown as a rare child prodigy.
 At age one, he was found humming all the tunes that was sung to him with precise accuracy, just before he was able to identify exact pitches of chords played on the piano at age two, a result of absolute pitch.
 He began officially studying piano performance at age five with renowned professor Huifang Ye, and won the Jiangsu Province Grand Prodigy Prize at age six in 1999.
 In April 2001, the eight-year-old earned a first-place audition result and was accepted to the Shanghai Conservatory of Music's Primary School, studying under pianists Jianzhong Wang and Zhijue Chao.
 After the acceptance he won First Prize at the China's National Youth Piano Competition at age 9, just right before he auditioned for Juilliard School's Pre-college Division and was accepted by the jury within the same afternoon, describing the child as "the most remarkable young artist we've came across in ten years."
-When visa became a problem, two letters each from Yo-Yo Ma and Hillary Clinton arrived at the consulate to recommend for his entry.
+When visa became a problem, two letters each from Yo-Yo Ma and Hillary Clinton arrived at the consulate to recommend his entry.